 They will even ask you in front of your family and friends if you have passed gas and had bowel movements yet.

 Try not to be embarrassed.
-All women will go through these things and it is important to let your nurses and doctors know how your body is responding after birth.
+All women will go through these things and it is important to let your nurses and doctors know how your body is responding after childbirth, and if you have experienced any pain in doing so.

 Symptoms of Postpartum Gas